Low NPSH Pump – Discflo pumps require approx a third of the NPSH of conventional centrifugal pumps

 Discflo’s Disc Pump is based on a non-contact, non-impingement technology.
 The operating principle behind the Disc Pump is boundary layer-viscous drag.
 A common example of this principle is the phenomenon of pressure drop or friction losses through a pipe system.

 Examination of the cross-section of a pipe under laminar (non-turbulent) flow conditions shows that layers of liquid travel at different velocities.
 The stationary pipe exerts a “drag” force on the flowing liquid.
-The velocity of the layer adjacent to the pipe is zero, an effect known as “boundary layer”.
+The velocity of the layer adjacent to the pipe is zero, an effect is known as the “boundary layer”.
 Successive layers flow increasingly fast with the highest velocities at the centre point between the pipe walls

 This is essentially the same boundary layer-viscous drag principle that is used by the Disc Pump.

 The pump “impeller” comprises a series of parallel discs called the Discpac.
-As the discs rotate, they create drag and an initial boundary layer of fluid adheres to their surfaces as flow enters the pump.
+As the discs rotate, they create drag and an initial boundary layer of fluid adheres to their surfaces as the flow enters the pump.

 The NPSHr in a Discflo pump is about half to a third of a centrifugal pump in the same service conditions.

-So gentle is the non impingement, laminar flow of Discflo pumps, bubbles don’t implode.
+So gentle is the non-impingement, laminar flow of Discflo pumps, bubbles don’t implode.
 They pass through the pump like solids.
 The Discflo pump handles fluids containing as much as 70% entrained air or gas.
 This means no foaming, frothing or vapour locking

 With no impingement device to damage your product and a boundary layer of protection for the pump, the Discflo pump effectively eliminates the root cause of clogging, cavitation, excessive wear and product damage that plague the performance of conventional pumps